AliRAZD/Backup-And-Launch/README.md

    > [!IMPORTANT]
    > Script will create two files copy per file, the next files will be overwrite.
 If you want to change number copies per file
    > you can do this in script file.
-Just, open script file using for ex.
-Notepad +++
+Just, open script file using any txt editor for ex.
+Notepad++
    > Find function $maxBackups = 2 and set your own.
    > ![image](https://github.com/user-attachments/assets/811dc052-c3c2-4fb7-a186-40b11af4872a)